Captain William Amherst Cecil1

 Violet Maud Freer was the daughter of Percy Freer.1 She married, firstly, Herbert Oswald Collyer before 1924.1 She married, secondly, Colonel Lord William Cecil, son of William Alleyne Cecil, 3rd Marquess of Exeter and Lady Georgina Sophia Pakenham, on 14 August 1924.1 She died on 9 January 1957.2

 From before 1924, her married name became Collyer.1 Her married name became Cecil.
-She was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).2
+She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)2

 Citations